marcelschoen/retro-io/README.md

 ## API / Usage

-To use the library in your own code to read an image file, you need mostly 3 classes / interface:
+To use the library in your own code to read an image file, you need the following classes / interface:

 * `ImageHandler` - a factory-provided implementation of a class that reads the image file
 * `VirtualDisk` - a POJO representation of the disk's contents, as read by the =ImageHandler=